Meet the Board

 Keeping Girls in School

-The rural Maasai Mara has the highest school drop-out rate in Kenya, and the numbers are especially high for girls.
-When a girl here drops out of school, it can mean not only an end to her education and opportunities, but also often early forced marriage and FGM.
-Our mission is for all children to attend school — and to flourish once there.
-In the Maasai Mara we address the challenge holistically through scholarships, mentorship, and clean water so students can learn, and by boosting the poorest schools with resources like high-quality libraries and science labs.
+The rural Maasai Mara has the highest school drop-out rate in Kenya, and the problem is especially acute for girls.
+And when a girl drops out of school here, it can mean not only an end to her education and opportunities in life, but also FGM and early forced marriage to an older man.

-We found a spike in drop-outs among girls in the junior high and early high school years in the Mara, and it coincides with getting their period.
+Girls drop out in greatest numbers during their junior high and early high school years, and it coincides with getting their period.
 In fact, fewer than 10% of girls here are enrolling in high school, and even fewer make it through.
-With no materials to manage their monthly cycle, they stay home 4 or 5 days a month, fall behind, and end up quitting school, even if they are highly motivated as students.
+With no materials to manage their monthly cycle, even the most motivated student stays home 4 or 5 days a month, falls behind, and ends up quitting school.
+Most of the families in the Mara live on a livestock economy and can't afford to buy sanitary products, and it's simply not a priority.

-In 2024, we're partnering with Sekenani Girls High School, one of the most under-resourced rural schools in the Maasai Mara.
-You can join us by giving generously, and your gift will get right to work!
-We're a 501c3 nonprofit, Platinum rated by Guidestar, and your gift is tax deductible in the U.S. as allowed by law.
+We're partnering with Sekenani Girls High School, a rural school greatly in need in the Maasai Mara.
+You can join us by giving generously for sanitary kits, and your gift will get right to work.
+We are so grateful for your support.

 $12 per kit keeps a girl in school by providing supplies and health education, and pays the women who make the kits so they can support their families too.
 Learn more below on how your donation is applied.

-Our sanitary kits are made by trained seamstresses at the Oliveseed Women's Work Center in the Maasai Mara.
-As a registered Affiliate of the Save a Girl (SaG) program of The Global Uplift Project, we use the SaG patterns and meet their standards, making kits that have proven successful for over 80,000 girls in rural communities, including in Kenya.
-We make the kits in our community, near Sekenani and other schools.
+Our sanitary kits are made locally at the Oliveseed Women's Work Center.
+As a registered Affiliate of the Save a Girl (SaG) program of The Global Uplift Project, we use the SaG patterns and meet their standards, making kits that have proven successful for over 80,000 girls in rural communities around the world, including in Kenya.
+Our kits are made right in the Maasai community, near Sekenani and other schools.

 The women who make these kits are so passionate about this mission and do beautiful work.
-When you give to this project, you're helping both girls and women — as your gift not only buys the kits but also puts income in the hands of the women so they can help their families too.
-They keep their own kids in school by paying school fees with the money they earn.
+After all, this is their community.
+When you give to this project, you're helping both the girls and the women who make the kits — as your gift not only helps the girls stay in school but also puts income in the hands of the women so they can help their families too.
+The women report that their #1 priority with the income they earn is to keep their children in school, by paying school fees and other costs.

 -

-At $12 a kit, this is one of the most cost-effective ways in the world to help girls stay in school. $6 is the cost of making the kit itself, including paying the seamstress and buying the materials; $2 buys additional needed supplies we provide each girl, including soap, washcloths, and panties; and $4 supports the Women's Work Center, including purchasing and maintaining tools and machines, providing lunch for the workers, and keeping the lights on.
+This is one of the most effective (and cost-effective) ways to keep girls in school.
+At $12 a kit, $6 is the cost of sewing the items, including paying the seamstress and buying the materials in country; $2 buys additional supplies we provide each girl, including soap, washcloths, and panties; and $4 helps sustain the Women's Work Center, including purchasing and maintaining tools and machines, providing lunch for the women as they work, and keeping the lights on.

 -